-You can gather great customer feedback from a survey and leverage that information to improve your product by using a few simple tricks of the trade.
+You can gather great insight from a customer feedback survey and leverage that information to improve your product by using a few simple tricks of the trade.

 The use of surveys to collect customer feedback has exploded in the past few years.
 With tools like SurveyMonkey, Qualtrics, and embedded survey capabilities within Facebook and Twitter, it has never been easier to poll your customers and get their opinions.
 Aye, there’s the rub.
 Sending a survey has become no-brainer easy, and too many surveys are sent with too little thought put into them.
 Are the responses helpful?
 Sometimes yes, sometimes GIGO.